travis-ci/docs-travis-ci-com/user/triggering-builds.md

 }
 ```

-I.e. each of the top level sections have been replaced with the ones given in the API request, other top level sections will remain the same.
+Each of the top level sections have been replaced with the ones from
+ the API request, other top level sections remain the same.

 #### Merge mode: deep_merge

-With the `merge_mode` set to `deep_merge`, the resulting build configuration will be the following.
+With the `merge_mode` set to `deep_merge`, the resulting build configuration is:

 ```json
 {